 Contract Term and Scope.
 The Council staff intends to award multiple Master Agreements (“Master Agreement”), for an initial two (2) year term and three (3) one-year options to renew to vendors that are able to supply the Judicial Branch Entities with the requested armored car services at various locations throughout California.
 Multiple contract awards will be required to ensure that service is available to all JBE locations.
 JBEs may elect, but are not required, to purchase services from any Master Agreement that results from this RFP.

 Process.
 Each JBE will have the right to place orders under any Master Agreement awarded as a result of this RFP.
 It is possible that more than one Master Agreement will be awarded in the more populated areas, as the intent of this RFP is to enter into Master Agreements to cover all or the majority of the JBE’s locations listed in Exhibit B, Potential Delivery Locations.
 JBE’s that elect to purchase services under a Master Agreement that has been awarded will submit a Request for Offer (RFO) to one or more vendors that are able to provide the service to the JBE’s specific locations.
 If a vendor receives a RFO, they will respond to the JBE within five (5) business days.
 The response must include pricing for each location and any cost for supplies.
-Pricing for locations listed in the Master Agreement cannot exceed the base rate and additional fees set forth in the Master Agreement awarded as a result of this RFP.
+Pricing for locations and drop off locations listed in the Master Agreement cannot exceed the base rate and additional fees set forth in the Master Agreement awarded as a result of this RFP.
+In the event the JBE has additional locations or a drop-off location that is not included in the Master Agreement, the JBE may request a specific price for the additional locations and/or drop-off location in their RFO.
 The JBE will determine which response provides the best value and enter into a Participating Addendum as further described in Attachment 2, Master Agreement Terms and Conditions.
+The Participating Addendum will include any additional locations or drop-off locations and any specific pricing for such locations.

 TIMELINE FOR THIS RFP